Getting started

 |---|---|---|

-only). ax starts each session detached so it survives
+default. ax starts each session under its own holder so

-the launching terminal and keeps running when you detach
+it survives the launching terminal and keeps running

-live status and transcript preview, and reattach anytime
+transcript preview in the picker, and reattach anytime

 tmux |